Tango, Posture and Hold

 Character of the Tango dance is expressed in movement, musicality, sharpness of the lines (not in elbow height).
 The less one uses arm independently from torso, the more harmony they are with their partner.
 The sharpness comes from first a delay, then punch fwd the last second when it can't sustain anymore.

-Tango has a lower base.
+Tango has a lower base, has grounded look.
+The grounded look comes internally, pressure foot into the floor.
 No Rise and Fall.
 Very flat.
+Tango is about stopping.
 Footwork is staccato (leg quick release), body movement is legato (smooth, flowing).

 Tango uses rotation, no side extension as in other swing dances.